Smog: India

 Environmentalists have criticized the Delhi government for not doing enough to curb air pollution and to inform people about air quality issues.
 Most of Delhi's residents are unaware of alarming levels of air pollution in the city and the health risks associated with it.
 Since the mid-1990s, Delhi has undertaken some measures to curb air pollution – Delhi has the third highest quantity of trees among Indian cities and the Delhi Transport Corporation operates the world's largest fleet of environmentally friendly compressed natural gas (CNG) buses.
 In 1996, the Centre for Science and Environment (CSE) started a public interest litigation in the Supreme Court of India that ordered the conversion of Delhi's fleet of buses and taxis to run on CNG and banned the use of leaded petrol in 1998.
 In 2003, Delhi won the United States Department of Energy's first 'Clean Cities International Partner of the Year' award for its "bold efforts to curb air pollution and support alternative fuel initiatives".
 The Delhi Metro has also been credited for significantly reducing air pollutants in the city.

 However, according to several authors, most of these gains have been lost, especially due to stubble burning, rise in market share of diesel cars and a considerable decline in bus ridership.
 According to CUE and System of Air Quality Weather Forecasting and Research (SAFER), burning of agricultural waste in nearby Punjab, Haryana and Uttar Pradesh regions results in severe intensification of smog over Delhi.
 The state government of adjoining Uttar Pradesh is considering imposing a ban on crop burning to reduce pollution in Delhi NCR and an environmental panel has appealed to India's Supreme Court to impose a 30% cess on diesel cars.

-Beijing, China
+China

-Joint research between American and Chinese researchers in 2006 concluded that much of the city's pollution comes from surrounding cities and provinces.
+Joint research between American and Chinese researchers in 2006 concluded that much of Beijing's pollution comes from surrounding cities and provinces.
 On average 35–60% of the ozone can be traced to sources outside the city.
 Shandong Province and Tianjin Municipality have a "significant influence on Beijing's air quality", partly due to the prevailing south/southeasterly flow during the summer and the mountains to the north and northwest.

+Iran

+In December 2005, schools and public offices were forced to close in Tehran and 1,600 people were taken to hospital, in a severe smog blamed largely on unfiltered car exhaust.